xcart/xcart-docs/_pages/kb_en/modules/color_swatches.md

 1. Click **+** in the image field of a swatch.
    ![add-image.png]({{site.baseurl}}/attachments/ref_4bXaF5qJ/add-image.png)

-2. Upload an image either from computer or via a URL.
+2. Upload an image either from your local computer or a URL.

 3. Click **Save changes**.